-If precise state of charge is important, it is possible to install a Victron BMV shunt, and program the Venus-device to use it for the displayed State of Charge.
+If precise state of charge is important, it is possible to install a Victron BMV shunt, and program the GX device to use it for the displayed State of Charge.
 The limitations of this method are if cells are added, removed or shut down, the BMV will continue to report SoC based on the total Ah of storage set.

 You should have alarms and auto-start generators programmed to operate on system voltage as well as state of charge.

 System voltage is always reported accurately, and action should be taken once batteries are below 50V for any length of time,